 Wedding Registry on Pots & Pans 101

 If you're registering for cookware, go for the good stuff.
-We're talking All-Clad, Calphalon, T-Fal -- the big boys.
-And if you're buying for yourself, remember that quality products last longer and save money in the long run.
+Remember that quality products last longer and save money in the long run.
 Whether you're a kitchen novice or a budding chef, great cookware will make cooking each meal a pleasure.
 Click here to start your registry!

 What should you demand of your pots and pans?
 They should conduct heat well, cook food evenly, and resist cracking and chipping.
 Look for stay-cool handles, non-slip grips on both pot handles and lids, tight-fitting lids, and non-stick surfaces (to make cleaning easier).
 Make sure pieces are dishwasher-safe, too.
 Here's a glossary of lingo you'll need to pick the perfect pots and pans: